 We achieve this by working year-round on behalf of writers, fans, and forensic experts.
 We connect writers with other writers, publishers, agents, publicists, attorneys, and others through our online efforts, our virtual resources, our sponsored book signings, and our author showcases at foreign book festivals.
 We sponsor the Silver Falchion and Claymore Awards, which have been directly responsible for the publication of new authors’ work with established, legitimate publishers.

-Of course, the signature event for Killer Nashville is the annual conference held the fourth full weekend of every August in Nashville, Tennessee at the Hutton Hotel and Convention Center.
+Of course, the signature event for Killer Nashville is the annual conference held the fourth full weekend of every August in Nashville, Tennessee at the Omni Hotel in downtown Nashville.
 Designed as an intimate conference with an emphasis on networking, individual education, and personal career planning, maximum attendance is capped at 500.
 Beginning and seasoned authors increase their education and meet new contacts through our

 - Scheduled sessions